 Selecting the right fabric type and weight:

-Perhaps one of the trickiest things to do when shopping for a gi is decide which weight you want.
-The measuring system (ounces) is not complicated but it takes tactile experience to know which is best for you personally.
+Perhaps one of the trickiest things to do when shopping for a gi is decided which weight you want.
+The measuring system (ounces) is not complicated but it takes the tactile experience to know which is best for you personally.
 That being said, here are some tips for when you are deciding.

 Uniforms are usually found in two fabric types; 100% cotton and a cotton/polyester blend usually consisting of 55%cotton/45% polyester.

-100% Cotton – This generally makes up the higher quality medium and heavy weight canvas uniforms.
+100% Cotton – This generally makes up the higher quality medium and heavyweight canvas uniforms.
 But, they can be more difficult to take care of as they will shrink if washed and dried incorrectly.
 You will want to wash in cold water and air dry only.